iamthiru/Node-js-JWT/README.md

 #### Deployment Requirements (Mobile and Cloud):
-1. Python v3 (Installed on mobile platform)
+1. Python3 (Installed on mobile platform)
-2. OpenCV 4.2.0 or higher (Check CV package for Android and iOS)
+2. OpenCV 4.2.0 or higher (Check OpenCV package for Android and iOS)

 #### Dataset for Study (Training/Testing)